by Cronlytic

 Q: How do I provide my Cronlytic API credentials?

-A: You can use environment variables (recommended), a configuration file (cronlytic_config.json
+A: You can use environment variables (recommended), a configuration file (cronlytic_config.json), or command-line arguments.

 Q: Can I integrate Cronlytic MCP Server with Claude Desktop?